bmth-arg-wiki/bmth-arg-wiki.github.io/pages/music/amo-mantra.md

 Now, we are going to need some real estate/
 But if I choose my words carefully/
 Think I could fool you that I’m the guru/
-Wait, how do you spell epiphany?
+Wait, how do you spell epiphany?/

 Before the truth will set you free/
 It’ll piss you off/